locationtech/geotrellis/docs/guide/faq.md

+## How do I install geotrellis?

+Sadly, you can't.
+GeoTrellis is a developer toolkit/library/framework used to develop applications in scala against geospatial data large and small.
+So to use it, you need to rely on it in a scala application that you develop.
+Read through our tutorials to learn about the dependencies required to use GeoTrellis.

 ## I need to convert a `Tile`'s `CellType`, which methods should I use?

 There are two distinct flavors of 'conversion' which GeoTrellis supports